electron/electronjs.org-old/_posts/2017-03-03-electron-internals-building-chromium-as-a-library.md

 author: zcbenz
 ---

-Electron is based on Google's opens-source Chromium, a project that is not necessarily designed to be used by other projects.
+Electron is based on Google's open-source Chromium, a project that is not necessarily designed to be used by other projects.
 This post introduces how Chromium is built as a library for Electron's use, and how the build system has evolved over the years.